-Having your child in the classroom by 8:10 a.m. will help our teachers begin the day with the least amount of disruptions.
+Having your child in the classroom by 8:20 a.m. will help our teachers begin the day with the least amount of disruptions.
 Being on time every day gives each child the advantage of being prepared and ready to learn!
 Staying for a full day of instruction is equally important.
 Teachers take advantage of every teaching minute during the school day.
 When you bring your child to school late or check her out early, she will miss lessons, explanations, and announcements that are necessary for her success.
 Late arrivals and early checkouts also interrupt valuable instruction time.
-To ensure that your child misses no part of her school day, please plan your schedule so that your child can enter her classroom by the 8:10 bell.
-Students arriving in the classroom after the 8:15 bell are marked tardy.
+To ensure that your child misses no part of her school day, please plan your schedule so that your child can enter her classroom by the 8:20 bell.
+Students arriving in the classroom after the 8:30 bell are marked tardy.
 Additionally, please plan doctor, dentist, and other appointments after school hours and on student holidays.
-We are requesting that no students be checked out from school after 2:00.
 Your cooperation with this, parents, shows your dedication to your child's education and your support of our efforts to eliminate classroom interruptions!
 Thank you!

 Please do not take students out of school except for emergencies.
 Lake County School Board attendance policy is very firm.
 Unexcused absences can affect your child’s grade.